How to Start a Dead ATV: Step-By-Step Guide

 You will need a set of jumper cables, preferably with built-in circuit protection.

 Caution: Make sure the black and red connectors never touch when connected to a battery.
 Also, ensure the red lead connectors never touch any exposed metal when connected to the battery.
 Both of which will cause a direct short.
-This short may not only damage the battery or the electronics in both of the vehicles.
+This short may damage not only the battery but also the electronics in both of the vehicles.
 It may also cause a potentially fatal accident from the battery exploding.
 Always wear protective eyewear when working on the battery.

 1. Turn the ATV ignition off.